 The economic position of Northwest Florida State College Collegiate High School is closely tied to that of the State of Florida and the Okaloosa County School District.
-The funding for 2018-2019 showed a minimal increase of State's Base Student Allocation Rate compared to 2017-2018.
-Projections for the fiscal year ending June 30, 2020, are not indicating any significant increase in state funding.
+The funding for 2019-2020 showed a minimal increase of State's Base Student Allocation Rate compared to 2018-2019.
+Given the negative economic impact linked to the Coronavirus pandemic, a decrease in state funding is anticipated.
 As a result, intensified management and control of expenses are required.